Red-billed chough: Status

+A small group of wild red-billed chough arrived naturally in Cornwall in 2001, and nested in the following year.
+This was the first English breeding record since 1947, and a slowly expanding population has bred every subsequent year.
+The Chough Reintroduction Project, a partnership between Kent Wildlife Trust, Wildwood Trust and Paradise Park, Cornwall, reintroduced the red-billed chough to South East England where it had previously been extinct for over two centuries.
+The first of several releases took place at a secret location in Dover in July 2023, releasing eight choughs which came from a zoo-based breeding programme coordinated by Paradise Park in Cornwall.
+By October 2023, the released choughs had been spotted flying as far as Dover Castle.
+In May 2024, the first wild red-billed chough chick to be born in Kent for generations was discovered at Dover Castle and was reported to have fledged successfully the following month, but went missing during strong winds in early July.
+A second release of six female choughs into the wild took place in July 2024.
+By September 2024 an additional six male choughs had been released into the wild, increasing the total number of wild red-billed chough in Kent to nineteen animals.

 In Jersey, the Durrell Wildlife Conservation Trust, in partnership with the States of Jersey and the National Trust for Jersey began a project in 2010, aimed at restoring selected areas of Jersey's coastline with the intention of returning those birds that had become locally extinct.
 The red-billed chough was chosen as a flagship species for this project, having been absent from Jersey since around 1900.
 Durrell initially received two pairs of choughs from Paradise Park in Cornwall and began a captive breeding programme.
 In 2013, juveniles were released onto the north coast of Jersey using soft-release methods developed at Durrell.
 Over the next five years, small cohorts of captive-bred choughs were released, monitored, and provided supplemental food.

 In culture

 Greek mythology

 In Greek mythology, the red-billed chough, also known as 'sea-crow', was considered sacred to the Titan Cronus and dwelt on Ogygia, Calypso's 'Blessed Island', where "The birds of broadest wing their mansions form/The chough, the sea-mew, the loquacious crow."